Ken P's Today in History

 • 1993 - Disney releases the Hollywood Pictures live-action feature film Born Yesterday to theaters in the US.

-• 1994 - The Food Rocks Audio-Animatronics show opens in The Land pavilion in Epcot.
+• 1994 - The Food Rocks Audio-Animatronics show opens in the Kitchen Kabaret in The Land pavilion in Epcot.

 • 1999 - Buena Vista releases the Walt Disney Pictures live-action feature film Mighty Joe Young to theaters in Great Britain.